Dale-Xu1/Enlyn/README.md

 ## Overview

 A compiled statically-typed class-based programming language.
-This is a toy programming language and it compiles to a custom-written interpreter, so it does not have any innovative features unfortunately.
+This is a toy programming language and compiles to a custom-written interpreter.

 ## Setup